100dario/TicTacToe/README.md

        tied=True
        end=True</code></pre>

 Note that at the end of every comparison statment there is a ``!=' '`` condition.
-Since the program is looking for three equal values, three blank strings (``' '``) could meet some of the winning conditions, end the game and generate a false winner.
-(This was my favorite part of the code to realize after many tests 😅)
+Since the program is looking for three equal values, three blank strings (``' '``) could meet some of the winning conditions, end the game and generate a false winner (This was my favorite part of the code to realize after many tests 😅).

+There are other two small features: a score system that add points to the winner of every round, and a the ability to change the initial player every new match.
+Feel free to check the details in the full code, along with the complete estructure that makes the game functional.

+Good luck!